JackSawyerWATX/dsaArrays/README.md

 - `insertionSort.py`: Implements the basic insertion sort algorithm using pop/insert operations to build a sorted array.
 - `improvedInsertionSort.py`: An optimized insertion sort implementation using in-place shifting and early termination for better performance.
 - `mergeSort.py`: Implements the merge sort algorithm using divide-and-conquer with separate merge function.
+- `mergeSortImplimentation.py`: Another implementation of merge sort demonstrating the algorithm with additional utility functions.
 - `quickSort.py`: Implements the quick sort algorithm using divide-and-conquer approach with partitioning.
 - `radixSort.py`: Implements the radix sort algorithm using digit-by-digit sorting with bucket distribution.
 - `selectionSort.py`: Implements the selection sort algorithm, which finds the minimum element in each pass and places it at the beginning of the unsorted portion.